diamondcougar10/VBS4Project/README.md

 python PythonPorjects/RealityMeshStandalone.py
 ```

+When running a packaged release created with PyInstaller, a
+`RealityMeshStandalone.exe` is located next to the main toolkit
+executable.
+The "Open Standalone Post-Processor" button now looks for
+this executable and launches it when available.

 Avoid hard‑coded absolute paths so the tool can be executed from any checkout location.
 The required `RealityMeshProcess.ps1` script and `RealityMeshSystemSettings.txt` file
 are bundled under `PythonPorjects/photomesh`.
 The GUI automatically points to